Preparing and Canning Pickled Vegetables

 - 1 tsp hot red pepper flakes

 Please read Using Boiling Water Canners before beginning.
 If this is your first time canning, it is recommended that you read Principles of Home Canning.

-Procedure: Wash cauliflower flowerets or brussel sprouts (remove stems and blemished outer
+Procedure: Wash cauliflower flowerets or Brussels sprouts (remove stems and blemished outer

 leaves) and boil in salt water (4 tsp canning salt per gallon of water) for 3 minutes for cauliflower

-and 4 minutes for brussel sprouts.
+and 4 minutes for Brussels sprouts.
 Drain and cool.
 Combine vinegar, sugar, onion, diced red pepper,

 and spices in large saucepan.
 Bring to a boil and simmer 5 minutes.
 Distribute onion and diced